 Disable/Enable Hardware acceleration.
 Hardware acceleration makes resource-hungry operations run more efficiently, but sometimes doesn’t work well with older graphics cards.
 Try disabling or enabling this option within your browser settings.

 Please note that there is no App if you wish to watch directly on a Smart TV - however you may be able to use a web browser (depending on your TV) and watch the films by browsing to the Banff website virtual page.
-If this is a feature you would like to see in the future then please let us know.
+This experience may however not be ideal and we recommend using a laptop if possible for playback.

 WHY DOES THE IMAGE QUALITY OF THE FILMS CHANGE?